-Exploring gay male sexuality through the lens of pop culture imagery, distorted memory and vicarious nostalgia, my work encompasses collage, image transfer, and printmaking.
-I’m interested in male camaraderie, desire, and emotions related to body image.
+Exploring gay male sexuality through the lens of pop culture imagery, distorted memory and vicarious nostalgia, my work encompasses collage, mixed media, and monoprinting.
+I am interested in male camaraderie, desire and loneliness, as well as emotions related to body image.

-My current work in collage and mixed media focuses on imagined or constructed memories of male companionship.
-Using images of men from vintage magazines and photos, the work features classic gay beefcake, soft gay porn, and automobiles, along with flashes of color and recycled imagery from my own work.
-Transparent layers of color in acrylic and encaustic create depth and complexity, enhancing the sense of memory altered, distorted and rewritten through the passage of time.
+Using solvent or acrylic based image transfers from vintage magazines and photos, the work features classic beefcake, soft gay porn, automobiles, and airplane propellers, along with transparent layers of color in acrylic or ink creating depth and complexity, enhancing the sense of memory altered, distorted and rewritten through the passage of time.
+The works focus on body image and desire, plus a fantasy for what might have been—unexplored relationships or missed connections.
 While the work delves into the universal experience of loneliness, it also offers hope in the form of potential intimacy and companionship.

-Mitchell Goldberg is a life long resident of Westchester County, New York; and a Sarah Lawrence College graduate, class of 1984.
-Goldberg has studied printmaking at The School of Visual Arts in NYC, Fused Glass with Dorothy Hafner and Polyurethane Resin with Luis Perelman.
+Mitchell Goldberg is a lifelong resident of Westchester County, New York; and a Sarah Lawrence College graduate, class of 1984.
+Goldberg has studied printmaking at The School of Visual Arts in New York City, Fused Glass with Dorothy Hafner and Polyurethane Resin with Luis Perelman.
 His work has been shown in numerous solo and group shows.

 Goldberg currently lives in Scarsdale, New York, and has a studio in Dobbs Ferry, New York.
 Mitchell Goldberg has been the director of the Upstream Gallery in Hastings on Hudson, New York from 2009 through the present.